Tuan Tran

 • In one line of research, I study fetal alcohol spectrum disorders (FASDs), which includes fetal alcohol syndrome (FAS) and other maternal alcohol-related deficits.
 Currently, I am examining whether early alcohol exposure in rodents leads to learning deficits as measured by eyeblink classical conditioning, the most well-studied form of associative learning in mammalian neuroscience.
 I also use the Morris water maze task to assess spatial and non-spatial learning/memory.
 To determine whether the early alcohol insult also results in brain dysfunction that correlates with the behavioral deficits, I use a variety of histological, histochemical, and morphometric techniques.
 It is hoped that answers about alcohol’s impact on brain-behavior relationships can be better understood in animals, and in turn guide research that examines chemical or behavioral therapies that minimize or prevent such a deplorable condition in humans.

-• In another line of research, I examine rodent models of neurodegenerative disorders, particularly Alzheimer’s disease.
+• In another line of research with faculty at BSOM and the University of South Carolina, I examine rodent models of neurodegenerative disorders, particularly Alzheimer’s disease.
 I am examining behavioral and cognitive deficits in triple-transgenic (3xTg-AD) mice that bear the PS1-M146V, APP-Swe, and tauP301L mutations – mutations that lead to hallmark pathologies in Alzheimer’s disease (AD).
 Similar to my work on FASDs, I use eyeblink classical conditioning and Morris maze testing to assess cognitive function in these mice.
-In collaboration with Dr. Qun Lu at the Brody School of Medicine, we hope to test the feasibility of experimental therapeutic agents that have gained much interest as of late in minimizing the impact of AD.

 Current Undergraduate Research Assistants